Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Early readers, reviewers, and booksellers have told me that it is.
 Certainly Wicked River is the most personal and from-the-heart novel I've ever written.
 I haven't told you all much about it, but Wicked River actually starts with an incident from my own life.
 The book is about a couple that sets off on a back country honeymoon, the same trip my husband and I tried and failed to take after we got married.

 What happens to Natalie, my heroine, on her journey is very different from what happened to me.
-My ill-fated first honeymoon became a good story to tell at parties (or upcoming book events), not the stuff of a suspense novel.
-[Spoiler: we bailed out of the woods and went to Paris instead.]
+My ill-fated first honeymoon became a good story to tell at parties, not the stuff of a suspense novel.
+[Spoiler: we bailed out of the woods and went to Paris.]

-But Natalie has to venture deep into her own heart of darkness in order to build her marriage, and that isn't very different at all from the soul searching I had to do, that we all have to do, when we make that huge leap from being a single person to one half of a married couple.
+But Natalie has to venture deep into her own heart of darkness in order to build her marriage, and maybe that isn't very different at all from the soul searching we all have to do when we make that huge leap from being a single person to being, instead, half of a married couple.

 Author Spotlight